 Animal lovers who possess a creative, entrepreneurial spirit may be barking up the right tree by starting a pet store business.
 Here are some basics to help you get started.

 In addition to the fun and personal satisfaction of working with a clientele of furry, finned and feathered creatures, a pet store can be a very lucrative enterprise.

-According to the American Pet Products Association, Americans spent $53.33 billion on their pets during 2012, up from $50.96 billion for 2011 for a 4.7 percent increase.
-For more info about this, see my article Pet Spending and Pet Ownership Statistics for 2012.
+According to the American Pet Products Association, Americans spent $55.72 billion on their pets during 2013, a 4.5 percent increase over the previous year.
+For more info about this, see my article Pet Spending Figures for 2013 for 2012.

 That's highly impressive, especially when you consider that we are in the throes of a seemingly never-ending recession.

 Pet spending is expected to continue to increase exponentially in the coming years.
 So here is some important information for those who are considering getting into the pet industry.

 Before you Start a Pet Business

 Test the waters.
 It’s a great idea to work or volunteer at a pet store.
 That’s a good, no-cost, no-risk way to begin to learn the business, and to determine if you’re cut out for this undertaking.

 Aside from that, learn as much as you can about different pets, their specific characteristics and needs.
 If you do open your own pet store, you will be in a better position to relate to and serve your clients.

 Now let’s look at some pros and cons of owning a pet store.